00002-7669-XX Cyramza 100 MG/10ML SOLN (LILLY)

 Ramucirumab is considered medically appropriate if the individual is 18 years of age or older and ANY ONE of the following criteria are met:

-Diagnosis of Colorectal Cancer if ANY ONE of the following:
+Colorectal Cancer (adenocarcinoma) if ANY ONE of the following:

 Used in combination with FOLFIRI (irinotecan, folinic acid, and 5-fluorouracil) for metastatic disease that progressed on or after therapy with bevacizumab, oxaliplatin and a fluoropyrimidine